 Cumaru

-• Scientist: Dioterix spp
+• Scientific name: Dioterix spp

-• Spanish: Cumaríº
+• Spanish name: Cumaríº

 Description of the wood

-• Sapwood: Yellowish white.
+• Sapwood: Yellowish-white.

-• Heartwood: Brown to reddish brown.
+• Heartwood: Yellowish-brown to reddish-brown.

-• Fiber: Straight, often quite intertwined.
+• Grain: Straight, often quite interlocked.

-• Grain: Medium.
+• Texture: Medium.

 Impregnation